Alaixys Romao: Marseille

 On 31 January 2013, Romao was signed by Marseille.
 According to L'Équipe, the transfer fee paid to Lorient was €2 million and the duration of Romao's contract was 3.5 years.
 At the end of his contract in the summer of 2016, he was released by the club, having made 127 appearances in all competitions, scoring 4 goals.

 Olympiacos

 On 31 August 2016, Romao joined Greek club Olympiacos, signing a two-year contract with the option of another year.
-At the end of the season, he helped the club to win the 7th consecutive Super League title.
+At the end of the season, he helped the club to win its 7th consecutive Super League title.

 On 16 August 2017, he scored his first international goal with the club, as Olympiacos came from behind, in first half, to win 2–1 against HNK Rijeka in added time for the 1st leg of UEFA Champions League play-offs.
 On 16 September 2017, he signed a new contract with the club, which would keep him at the club till the summer of 2020.